 - See Also: Do Guinea Pigs Make Good Pets?

-Your Guinea pig will usually nap for ten to thirty minutes at a time.
-When there is less activity in the home, you will notice that they sleep a bit longer, and there can be several cycles that reach thirty minutes.
+Your guinea pig will usually nap for 10 to 30 minutes at a time.
+When there is less activity in the home, you will notice that they sleep a bit longer, and there can be several cycles that reach 30 minutes.

-When you get home from work at busier times of the day, you will observe that your Guinea pig takes much shorter naps.
-The length of time they are awake will also change, and they will stay awake and be more active in the early morning around dawn and will be active again as the sun is going down.
-Between these times, you will likely see your Guinea pig is awake but is not as active as in the morning when you will usually see them running on the wheel, but they are much more likely to let you carry them or scratch their head when they are less active.
+When you get home from work at busier times of the day, you will observe that your guinea pig takes much shorter naps.
+The length of time they are awake will also change, and they will stay awake and be more active in the early morning around dawn and active again as the sun is going down.
+Between these times, you will likely see that your guinea pig is awake but is not as active as in the morning when you will usually see them running on the wheel, but they are much more likely to let you carry them or scratch their head when they are less active.